aptech/docs/docs/CR-gradMTm.rst

 Format
 ----------------
 .. function:: gradMTm(&fct, par1, data1, mask)

     :param &fct: pointer to procedure returning either Nx1 vector or 1x1 scalar.
     :type &fct: scalar

-    :param par1: an instance of structure of type PV containing parameter vector at which gradient is to be evaluated.
+    :param par1:
-    :type par1: TODO
+    :type par1: an instance of structure of type PV containing parameter vector at which gradient is to be evaluated

-    :param data1: structure of type DS containing any data needed by  fct.
+    :param data1:
-    :type data1: TODO
+    :type data1: structure of type DS containing any data needed by  fct

     :param mask: elements in g corresponding
         to elements of  mask set to zero are not computed, otherwise they are computed.